 Hello!

-New Australian research has linked obesity in mums before and during pregnancy to an increased risk of neuropsychiatric and behavioural conditions, including autism spectrum disorder (ASD), and attention deficit hyperactivity disorder (ADHD).
+New Australian research linking obesity in mums before and during pregnancy to an increased risk of neuropsychiatric and behavioural conditions, including autism spectrum disorder (ASD), and attention deficit hyperactivity disorder (ADHD), has been slammed by parents.

 The University of South Australia study found obesity during pregnancy increases the risk of ADHD in children by 32%, more than doubles the risk of children developing ASD and increases the risk of conduct disorders by 16%.